-- What sorts of labels do we put on people in real life?
+- Did anyone begin to 'prove' their label i.e. did someone labelled 'witty' begin to tell jokes and behave more confidently?
+Or the person labelled 'lazy' stop helping or participating? - What sorts of labels do we put on people in real life?
 How does it affect them and how does it affect the way we think about them? - In real life who, are given some of the labels that you used in this activity? - Are they valid?

-- Be sensitive about matching people with characteristics.
+Be sensitive about matching people with characteristics.
 For example if a member of the group is rather lazy it may not be appropriate to also give them that label.
 The aim of the game is not bring out into the open personal opinions about others in the group.
-Indeed this could be very destructive and should be avoided. - Be aware that this game can raise powerful emotions.
+Indeed this could be very destructive and should be avoided

+Be aware that this game can raise powerful emotions.

-- Look again at who does what in your group or organisation, try rotating the roles and responsibilities and don't make assumptions about who is going to be good at a particular job. - You might like to move on to the role play activity 'In our block' (page 93) and examine a common problem caused by labelling and stereotyping and to try to explore ways of finding an effective solution.
-Alternatively, if you discussed the labels we put on the refugees and immigrants who come to live in our communities you may like to go on to use "The refugee' (page 151) to find out more about the reality of their situation.
+Look again at who does what in your group or organisation, try rotating the roles and responsibilities and don't make assumptions about who is going to be good at a particular job.

+You might like to move on to the role play activity 'In our block' (page 92), and examine a common problem caused by labelling and stereotyping and to try to explore ways of finding an effective solution.

+Alternatively, if you discussed the labels we put on the refugees and immigrants who come to live in our communities you may like to go on to use 'The refugee' (page 150), to find out more about the reality of their situation.